shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 **Send out a weekly announcements post on Sunday or Monday, with deadlines & due dates for the week.** We've received feedback that these announcement posts help students stay on track!

 **Deliver content through multiple forms, if possible.** Over the past few semesters, we released a course textbook to supplement and enhance lecture.
 We did this to support students who better understand content through text (as opposed to verbal/graphical content delivered through lecture & lecture slides).
-This semester, I also put together a [Networking 101](https://docs.google.com/presentation/d/1TFIg7BBLqknzRl59IPGbDlvv53JRsoOZOlw17wilFLY/edit#slide=id.p) slide deck that covers the foundations of networking in more depth than our traditional lecture slides - this was also well recieved by students!
+This semester, I also put together a [Networking 101](https://docs.google.com/presentation/d/1TFIg7BBLqknzRl59IPGbDlvv53JRsoOZOlw17wilFLY/edit#slide=id.p) slide deck that covers the foundations of networking in more depth than our traditional lecture slides - this was also well received by students!

 Not everyone learns the same way -- so if you're able to provide several different methods of digesting course content, then do so.